merenlab/merenlab.org/software/anvio/help/main/programs/anvi-export-structures/index.md

 ## Usage

-This program exports the structures in a <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span> as <span class="artifact-n">[protein-structure-txt](/software/anvio/help/main/artifacts/protein-structure-txt)</span> files.
+This program exports the structures from a <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span> into the globally understood pdb format

-This allows you to view your 3D structures through other softwares that aren't focused on variable positions (like <span class="artifact-n">[anvi-display-structure](/software/anvio/help/main/programs/anvi-display-structure)</span> is).
+(<span class="artifact-n">[protein-structure-txt](/software/anvio/help/main/artifacts/protein-structure-txt)</span>), so they may be used for any follow-up analyses taking place outside of anvi'o.

 To run, just provide a <span class="artifact-n">[structure-db](/software/anvio/help/main/artifacts/structure-db)</span> and an output path: